 Natural landmarks of Vanuatu

-- Benbow lava lakes, Marum lava lakes and Ambrym volcano acid rain – Malampa, Ambrym island.
+- Benbow Crater, Mbwelesu Crater and Ambrym volcano acid rain – Malampa, Ambrym island.
 In these closely located craters very often are observed nearly permanent, violently boiling lava lakes.
-Benbow crater is spectacular, very deep hole with vertical walls.
+Benbow crater is a spectacular, very deep hole with vertical walls.
 Acid rain formed by the gases from craters has burned approximately 100 km² large plain in the jungle of Vanuatu.
 Here live specially adapted organisms – insects, orchids.

 - Mount Yasur – Tafea, Tanna island.
 One of the most active volcanoes in the world, erupting at least for several centuries.
 Volcano represents impressive, barren cinder cone contrasting with the usual forested landscape of Vanuatu.
 Often several times in one hour can be observed spectacular explosions of molten lava.
 Volcano is 361 m high.